Pamir (ship): False coverage

+The facts as reported by the survivors and established by the Seeamt Lübeck, the German authority that investigated the sinking, are that Haselbach was the only survivor rescued from the second lifeboat, not one of the five survivors found together as the article suggests; Pamir had a cargo of barley, not wheat.
+It is not certain when the cargo shifted; the official opinion of the investigation indicated it was early in the storm, but others have suggested it shifted only at the very end; the cadets had already gone from Hamburg to Buenos Aires before they started the return trip.

 The survivors reported that crew and cadets stayed very calm until close to the loss of the ship because the ship was not believed to be in difficulties – cadets were still taking photographs, and supposedly some complained when ordered to put on life jackets.
 Even at the very end, there was no panic.
 She was not going head into the wind at any time, and her engine was not used.

 She was mounted more and more to the wind, with waves, more from abaft the beam (behind), hitting roughly from the side.
 Radio contact was maintained until the end.
 She sent her last audible SOS call at 12:54 and an indecipherable one at 13:03; she was capsizing around this time.
 At least one lifeboat broke free before the capsize; others detached briefly before or during the capsizing and sinking.
 Nobody boarded a lifeboat before she capsized, and nobody jumped overboard: when she capsized, all 86 men were still on board.